 - The general tendency of CBSE and many state boards is to push for the curricula-based system.
 While the assessment of students is made on their understanding of the subject, there is no assessment of such parameters like critical thinking, questioning skills, etc.

 - CBSE board has off late adopted some measures of assessing students not just on curricula but on other parameters too.
-But still, the emphasis is more on the curricula as we clearly gauge the fact that the board takes lead in conducting many competitive exams across India.
-The clear motive of competitive exams is for getting into higher studies within India.
+But still, the emphasis is more on the curricula.
+This can be clearly gauged from the fact that CBSE takes lead in conducting few competitive exams across India.
+The clear motive of these competitive exams is for getting into higher studies within India.

 - IB, on the other hand, has a different set of value and core motive.
 Here is a short summary of four ways how IB is different.

 - IB through its well-researched curricula encourages students to think critically and challenge the status quo.
 In other words, it encourages the students to question everything that they see around them.